Sacredify/4004-SimplisticPoker/README.md

 2. Write the code for that functionality (whether it be new code, a bug fix, etc.
 3. Test should now be passing.

-To build this project:
+To build this project (note: test failures will still result in a build attempt):

 mvn clean install

-To run the tests:
+To run the tests only:

 mvn clean test

-Written with intellij idea for JP's Fall2015 run of COMP4004.
+Written with intellij idea for Jean-Pierre's Fall 2015 run of COMP4004.